stvkoch/graphqlizejs/README.md

 strictRight
 ```

+JSONB type support same operators found into String

+in JSON type you can't query looking into the JSON struture, JSON as storage as String/Text, so you can use String operators

 ## Inputs Create and Update

 To able to mutate your data you will need to hold your data inside of the input mutation type.
 Graphqlizejs will generate the \_inputCreate and \_inputUpdate for each model and _through_ models.